fercer/ood_image_registration/README.md

 This was created from the https://github.com/psobolewskiPhD/bc_example_qupath template.

-So to implement an app, only [the container path](https://github.com/psobolewskiPhD/bc_example_qupath/blob/be88adf8636531c6078c783e7b55d85512c82830/template/before.sh.erb#L54) needs to be modified, as well as the [actual start executable](https://github.com/psobolewskiPhD/bc_example_qupath/blob/be88adf8636531c6078c783e7b55d85512c82830/template/script.sh.erb#L36).
-Beyond that, you can update the icon.png to for the app, as well as [view.html.erb](https://github.com/psobolewskiPhD/bc_example_qupath/blob/main/view.html.erb) which defines the connect button.
-In terms of the SLURM parameters and the submission form, a minimal set is already provided in [form.yml](https://github.com/psobolewskiPhD/bc_example_qupath/blob/main/form.yml), but you can edit that along side [submit.yml.erb](https://github.com/psobolewskiPhD/bc_example_qupath/blob/main/submit.yml.erb).

 ## Prerequisites

 This Batch Connect app requires the following software be installed on the